 Outlined below is information on the Vatican to help plan your time in the museums, but we recommend you take an organized tour of the Vatican like our small group tours of the Vatican to ensure you make the most of your time inside these vast and overwhelming museums.

 The Vatican museums are a testament to the power of papal art patronage and curatorial talent.
-For your information, the Vatican museum has a one-way system to prevent visitors from getting side-tracked in the maze of rooms, stairways and courtyards.
+For your information, the Vatican museum has a one-way system to prevent visitors from getting side-tracked in the maze of rooms, stairways and courtyards, another good reason to optimize your time and choose our small group tours of the Vatican Museums.

 However, you can be selective within this framework or choose to follow one of four color-coded itineraries.
 Each itinerary, however, culminates in the Sistine Chapel.

-As you begin your tour you will pass through the Egyptian Museum, where an underground tomb-chamber of the Valley of the Kings is reproduced, and then make your way through the long, sweeping corridor that forms the Chiaramonti Museum, a virtual warehouse of prepossessing busts of ancient Romans and fine copies of classical Greek works.
+As you begin your guided tour of the Vatican Museums, you will pass through the Egyptian Museum, where an underground tomb-chamber of the Valley of the Kings is reproduced.
+Then, make your way through the long, sweeping corridor that forms the Chiaramonti Museum, a virtual warehouse of prepossessing busts of ancient Romans and fine copies of classical Greek works.

 The sculpture of antiquity is also the focus of the Pio- Clementine Museum, which contains such masterpieces as the elegant Apollo Belvedere, the Lacoon Group and the Belvedere Torso.
 From here you can wind your way into the Etruscan Museum or continue on to the Rooms of the Greek Originals, filled with 5th and 4th Century BC Statues and parts of the original decoration of the Parthenon.